Moreton Hall School: Academics

-Due to its semi-rural location, Moreton Hall is predominantly a boarding school.
-Flexible, weekly and full boarding is available to girls aged 8 and above.
-Most sixth formers are full boarders while day girls are welcome to board on an ad hoc basis.

-Moreton Hall has four Divisions, which are separate from the boarding house system, called Calvert, Norton, Roberts and Vincent for which the pupils can earn points for work, sport, drama, music etc.

 Extra-curricular

 Music

 Moreton Hall has a music department offering a wide range of musical activities to GCSE and A Level.
 The school has a range of musical groups and ensembles for all ages and abilities.

 Sport

 Lacrosse and hockey are the principal winter sports; regularly girls are selected from the senior teams to represent the Junior Midlands Lacrosse team at the national territorial tournament.
 The school 2nd team are the current Welsh Lacrosse Association Rally champions.
+The School's first team recently became national lacrosse champions in 2024.

 Hockey is also played, with at least one team every year representing Shropshire at the Midland Regional Hockey Association Finals.

 Cross-country is another key winter sport, with many junior and senior girls being selected to represent the county and in 2010 the Junior team qualified for the English Schools' Cross Country National Finals.
 Fourteen outdoor courts and one county-size indoor court are available for tennis.
 Athletics continues to grow as a major sport at Moreton during the summer term.
 Students have the opportunity to train at a track in Wrexham.